DropdownBox/skidsense/README.md

-# skidsense client
+# skidsense client - For educational purposes only!!!
-skidsense is a decent client

-gradlew idea
-gradlew eclipse
+Do not ask for support on this.